neperfepx/neper/doc/neper_t.rst

 Tessellation Optimization Log Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Log files are provided for the time, variables, statistical distributions and objective function value.
-The files contain the data specified to the corresponding :data:`-morphooptilog` option and described in :ref:`tessellation_optimization_keys`.
+The files contain the data specified to the corresponding :option:`-morphooptilog` option and described in :ref:`tessellation_optimization_keys`.

   - :file:`.logtime`: time file;
   - :file:`.logvar` : variables (seed attributes) file;